 Cultural nuances and imagery are just a couple of the elements that you’ll need to get right.

 Once you’ve decided on the markets you want to enter, you’ll need to determine how strong the market opportunity actually is.
-The best way to do this is by working with a local partner or have someone physically in that market to really understand the needs and values of your new customers.
+The best way to do this is by working with a local partner or having someone physically in that market to really understand the needs and values of your new customers.

 Working with local experts is essential because this is how you’ll get accurate, localized experience and feedback.